silverscreen/silverscreen.github.io/_posts/2020-06-24-My-adventures-with-Django-Part-One.md

 comments: false
 ---

-On my quest to find a the 'right' GUI framework for me, I have decidedly chose to partner up with Django and see where it takes me.
+On my quest to find the 'right' GUI framework for me, I have decidedly chose to partner up with Django and see where it takes me.

 Python has a huge number of GUI frameworks available, unfortunately I have felt dissatisfied with the offerings so far.
-This stems from feeling uncomfortable, knowingly crafting a native desktop application when deep down I knew I should move towards a Web App.
-Mainly because of the freedom it gives me (and others) to reach my application, and doing away with any sort of installation process.
-This makes more sense as many of the things I typically interact with day to day, whether it be monitoring or dashboards, are hosted as Web Apps.
+This largely stems from feeling uncomfortable, knowingly crafting a native desktop application when deep down I knew I should move towards a Web App.

+Mainly because of the freedom it gives me (and others) to reach my application, and at the same time, doing away with any sort of necessary installation.
+This makes more sense as many of the things I typically interact with day to day, whether it be monitoring or dashboards, are hosted as Web Apps. **IMO there is nothing worse than having to RDP into a server just to view an application.**

 Enter Django.

-Django is Python-based FREE and open-source Web framework designed to make Web development easy.
+In a nutshell, Django is Python-based FREE and open-source Web framework designed to make Web development easy.

-I will be following the official documentation on how to build my first web application, and then eventually host it with a Web Server such as Nginx.
+I will be following the official documentation on how to build my first web application, with the intention to host it with a Web Server such as Nginx, probably in AWS.
 The purpose of this write-up is not to plagiarize the excellent documentation provided by the djangoproject.com, but rather to simplify and also expand upon some things which I feel the tutorial eludes.

 https://www.djangoproject.com/